Amistad (film): Casting

 In casting the role of Joseph Cinqué, Spielberg had strict requirements that the actor must have an impressive physical appearance, be able to command authority and be of West African descent.
 The actor who secured the role would also need to learn the Mende accent spoken by Cinqué.
 Cuba Gooding Jr. was offered the role but turned it down and later regretted it.
 Dustin Hoffman was offered a role but turned it down, while Will Smith and musician Seal both tried to secure the part.
 Despite open auditions being held in London, Paris and Sierra Leone, the role remained unfilled with just nine weeks before filming was due to start.
 Spielberg was prepared to delay production by up to two years if he could not find the right actor.
 After considering over 150 actors, Spielberg watched the audition tape of relatively unknown actor Djimon Hounsou reading a speech from the film's script.
-After Hounsou read the speech in English, Goun and further learned it in Mende, Spielberg was impressed enough that he cast him in the role of Cinqué.
+After Hounsou read the speech in English and further learned it in Mende, Spielberg was impressed enough to cast him in the role of Cinqué.
 Hounsou auditioned with the hope of landing just a small role and said he was not aware of the story before securing the role.
-He read numerous books on the rebellion and subsequent trial to aquaint himself with events portrayed in the film.
+He read numerous books on the rebellion and subsequent trial to acquaint himself with events portrayed in the film.

-Morgan Freeman was cast on a first-hired basis as Theodore Joadson, one of the film's few fictional characters who was a composite representation of African American abolitionists in the Nineteenth Century.
-Actor and film director Spike Lee is believed to have been offered, and declined, the role.
-After Freeman turned down the role of Ensign James Covey, choosing to play the character of Joadson instead, Chiwetel Ejiofor, while a student at the London Academy of Music and Dramatic Art, made his film debut in the role, having auditioned for it while playing Othello at the Royal National Theatre in London.
+Morgan Freeman was selected for the role of Theodore Joadson on a first-come basis; Joadson was a fictional character in the film representing the composite of African American abolitionists in the 19th century.
+The actor and film director Spike Lee was reportedly offered the role but declined it.
+Freeman had been offered the role of Ensign James Covey, but he chose to play Joadson instead after he realized that Covey was too young for him.
+Chiwetel Ejiofor made his film debut as Covey, having auditioned for it while playing Othello at the Royal National Theatre in London while he was still a student at the London Academy of Music and Dramatic Art.

-Retired U.S. Supreme Court Justice Harry Blackmun also appears in the film as Justice Joseph Story.
+Retired U.S. Supreme Court Justice Harry Blackmun made a cameo appearance in the film as Justice Joseph Story.
 Blackmun was honored to appear in the movie, acknowledging it was a "significant film about our nation's struggle with slavery".

 Production

-Djimon Hounsou had just 10 days to learn the Mende dialect spoken by his character and despite both being West African, there was little similarity to Hounsou's native Benin dialect.
-Hounsou was not able to learn all his lines in Mende and those he could not were broken down and spoken phonetically, except for the most important scenes which he knew he needed to understand every word being spoken.
-He said that among the most hated aspects of the film was being locked in real chains and shackles, which made him feel like quitting on the first day.
+Djimon Hounsou had just 10 days to learn the Mende language for his role as Joseph Cinqué; despite both Mende and Hounsou's native Gun language being from West Africa, there were few similarities.
+Hounsou struggled to learn all his lines in Mende and resorted to phonetically reciting some of them, except for the most important scenes where he made sure to understand every word spoken.
+Hounsou expressed that being restrained in real chains and shackles during filming was among the most challenging aspects of the movie, causing him to contemplate quitting on the first day.